cheeriocheng/googleScholar/README.md

 Google might check if you're a robot.
 For that sake, I added a pause

 ```
-when webpage is ready, click enter:
+When webpage is ready, press enter.
 ```

 Finish your Robot challenge if Google insists.
 After that, hit enter in commandline to keep going.

 ## Built With